-ENGLISH AS A SECOND LANGUAGE ESL K-12 MINOR Adult and Graduate Studies Traditional Program Coordinator: T. Harosky speakers of other languages.
+ENGLISH AS A SECOND LANGUAGE ESL K-12 MINOR Adult and Graduate Studies Traditional Program Coordinator: A. Baker

+The English as a Second Language minor provides students with a background in teaching English to speakers of other languages.
 This minor is not in the licensure track but is available to all undergraduate students.
 After completing all course work, students must pass the Praxis II exam, 5361, English to Speakers of Other Languages before they complete the practicum, EDUC 4380.
 For further information regarding the English as a Second Language additional Minor Requirements.